kiskaserver/ExternalCS2/AimBot.md

 * Neural predicts (-1.5, 0.7), AimTrainer mean (-0.5, 0.0)
 * Total correction: (-2.0, 0.7) → final pixel target = (18, 0.7)

+## Recent changes / migration notes

+This project refactored the AimBot implementation — here's what changed and what to look for in the code:

+- Hotkeys and input: the code no longer depends on `System.Windows.Forms.Keys`.
+A small project-local enum `Utils.Keys` is used instead (see `Utils/Keys.cs`).
+JSON parsing supports both enum names and numeric values thanks to `Utils/KeysJsonConverter` (registered in `ConfigManager`).
+At runtime the `AimBot` receives an injected `UserInputHandler` which centralizes input state (latest mouse delta, last move time, key-down checks) — hotkey checks call `UserInputHandler.IsKeyDown(_aimBotHotKey)`.

+- Constructor & wiring: `AimBot` is now constructed with `GameProcess`, `GameData` and a `UserInputHandler` instance.
+It no longer directly reads global input state; this improves testability and separation of concerns.

+- Modular corrections: correction logic was moved into `Core/CompositeAimProvider` which unifies contributions from `Core/AimTrainer` (statistical residual averaging) and `Core/NeuralAimNetwork` (learned corrections).
+To add/remove correction sources, update `CompositeAimProvider` instead of editing `AimBot` core.

+- Target selection separated: target selection and prediction logic are in `Features/Aiming/TargetSelector.cs` and helper math remains in `AimingMath`. `AimBot` requests a target (`FindBestTarget`) and applies corrections to the returned angles/position.

+- Calibration behavior: calibration of angles-per-pixel is now lazy — the bot performs a few small sample moves on first use and computes averaged horizontal/vertical samples.
+This avoids early incorrect calibration and reduces startup noise.

+- Residual collection signature: when collecting residuals the code records richer context (distance, target position, player eye position, target velocity) and the residual pixel errors. `CompositeAimProvider.AddObservation(...)` (and underlying trainers) now expect these parameters to keep statistics per-distance and per-context.

+- Mouse movement and shooting: movement is performed via `Utility.WindMouseMove(...)` and `Utility.MouseLeftDown()`; AimBot uses an internal `AimBotState` enum to manage suppressed/active down states. `TryMouseDown()` is responsible for respecting suppression and state transitions.